 - Visit to Customer

 P10.
-(T-SQL, EXCEL, DAX, Sharepoint, SSIS, UX, UI, Business Logic, Domain Knowledge, PowerPivot, DAX, Data Warehouse)
+(T-SQL, EXCEL, DAX, Sharepoint, SSIS, SSAS, UX, UI, Business Logic, Domain Knowledge, PowerPivot, DAX, MDX, Data Warehouse)

-The new SLA (Service-level agreement) report which was with regards to the collection of accounts receivable.
+The primary SLA (Service-level agreement) was the collection of accounts receivable.
 This required a frequently updated report demonstrating current and historic collection progress.

 The SLA report had over 70 fields.
 Due to its global scope it was necessary to keep it as generic as possible allowing end users to further refine the report by their department, area, country, regional operation centre with the use of 10 slicers.

 The development of a department wide time management database developed in SQL Server and used to record employee absence, whether that was through illness, planned holiday or training time etc. This database was developed as it was a prerequisite to developing a capacity report.

 P1.
 (SSIS, SQL Server Agent Jobs, ETL)

 Reconciling the electricity supply board summary messages against the live individual messages received.